PacificBiosciences/paraphase/README.md

 ## Interpreting the output

-Paraphase produces a few output files in the directory specified by `-o`, with the sample ID as the prefix.
+Paraphase produces a few output files in the directory specified by `-o`, with the specified or default prefix.

 1. `.vcf` in `${prefix}_paraphase_vcfs` folder.
 A VCF file is written for each region (gene family).
 Each sample column represents a haplotype (gene copy).